christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   ## The Global Rise of Mental Health Conditions

-  Mental health has a broad scope.
+  Mental health is a broad topic.

   In general we can say that positive mental health allows us to function in